akirarika/redis-knocking/README.md

 Now, you might need a gatekeeper.
 It checks whether a client's IP address exists in a Redis Set to determine access.
 This allows you to create a unified verification page for these third-party services.
 Only visitors who pass your page's check (adding their IP to the whitelist) can access the services normally.

-The service only reads IP data from Redis and does not perform write or expiration operations.

 ## Installation in Container Images

 Assuming your container runs in a `linux-amd64` environment: